Development of Final Fantasy XV: Graphics

-During production, Tabata and the new development staff used experience from a failed attempt to develop an eighth-generation console sequel to Type-0 when handling the new hardware.
-While using Luminous Studio for games other than XV was considered during production, the engine's technology manager Julien Merceron advised against it until it has been proven and released in a finished form.
+During production, Tabata and the new development staff used experience from a failed attempt to develop an eighth-generation console sequel to Final Fantasy Type-0 when handling the new hardware.
+While using Luminous Studio for games other than Final Fantasy XV was considered during production, the engine's technology manager Julien Merceron advised against it until it has been proven and released in a finished form.
 While CGI cutscenes created by dedicated Square Enix subsidiary Visual Works were present throughout its lifetime, there were far fewer than originally planned in the final game.
 The team instead relied on real-time cutscenes as much as possible, except for scenes with a scale too great to use real-time graphics.
 The transition to next-generation hardware enabled the team to better realize their original vision for the game, as conveyed in the original reveal trailer.
 Visual Works also worked closely with the team during development of 3D modelling systems, due to their previous experiences with such technology in cutscene development.